 Results

 Field enclosure experiment. – Tadpoles and mayflies had negative, but equivocal effects on the abundance of algae in field enclosures (Figure 2).
 Effects were more distinct in LeConte; the effects of both consumers were more variable in Spur (Figure 3).
 The best fit linear model (Table 1) of the raw algal abundance used log-transformed raw algal abundance to meet the assumption of normality of model residuals.
-We also tested models that allowed the slope of the relationship between each consumer and algal abundance to differ between the two lakes, and an additive model with a non-linear relationship between silt and algal abundance; these models were not better.
 The best-fit model included a random intercept for experimental block, which allowed mean algal abundance to differ among blocks; lake, tadpole density, and mayfly density were fixed effects (Table 2).
-The interaction between consumers was not retained as a fixed effect in the best-fit model.
-In this model, algal abundance differed between lakes, and both tadpoles and mayflies had negative effects on algal abundance (Figure 2, Figure 3).
+Repeating the analysis using consumer biomasses, rather than densities, produced essentially the same result.